Folder Navigation

 Bread Crumbs Control

-Bread Crumbs is a navigation control for folders used on many places in Embird Next to select required file folder.
-It allows to select storage and browse through its folder structure.
+Bread Crumbs is a navigation control for folders used in various areas of Embird Next to select a required file folder.
+It allows you to select storage and browse through the folder structure.

-This control contains path of folders from a root of volume (drive) to the current folder.
-The path is made of separate elements called bread crumbs.
-Each crumb acts like a button allowing fast browsing and also some operations with folders.
+This control displays the folder path from the root of the volume (drive) to the current folder.
+The path consists of separate elements called bread crumbs.
+Each crumb acts as a button, allowing for fast browsing and various folder operations.

 1